jmetzger/training-linux-sicherheit-und-haertung/cgroups-redhat.md

 ## Why ?

-  * Allows restriction to resources
+  * Allows restriction and prioritizing to resources

 ## What are the most important categories